AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-05.md

 # Notifications & Events

 So we have Chirper working in a base form.
-It is very reminicent of the original SMS/Twitter, but without iamges/media.
+It is very reminiscent of the original SMS/Twitter, but without images/media.

 This is great but how about notifying other users when you create a new chirp?